 The purpose and message of prose and poetry also differ significantly.
 Prose is often used to tell a story, present information, or argue a point.
 It is typically straightforward and factual, with a clear purpose or message.

-Symbolism is a significant component of poetry, with writers using objects, actions, or ideas to represent something else.
+Symbolism is a significant poetry component of poetry, with writers using objects, actions, or ideas to represent something else.
 This can add depth and complexity to the meaning of a poem, creating a richer reading experience.

 Sound and Rhythm